 But, Hegel reasoned, if change is universal (an idea he pinched from another mystic, Heraclitus, who in turn derived this 'universal truth' from his conclusions about the possibilities involved in stepping into a river!), then nothing could be identical with itself, and so everything must contain, or imply, a contradiction: A is at the same time not-A!

 Contradiction is the very moving principle of the world: and it is ridiculous to say that contradiction is unthinkable.
 The only thing correct in that statement is that contradiction is not the end of the matter, but cancels itself.
 But contradiction, when cancelled, does not leave abstract identity; for that is itself only one side of the contrariety.
 The proximate result of opposition (when realised as contradiction) is the Ground, which contains identity as well as difference superseded and deposited to elements in the completer notion.
 [Hegel (1975), p.174; Essence as Ground of Existence, §119.]

 [B]ut contradiction is the root of all movement and vitality; it is only in so far as something has a contradiction within it that it moves, has an urge and activity.
 [Hegel (1999), p.439, §956.]

-[The serious problems these hyper-bold, and unsupported, claims create for Hegel are explored here.
-And, of course, contradictions don't 'cancel' themselves.]
+[The serious problems these hyper-bold, and unsupported claims create for Hegel are explored here.
+And, of course, contradictions don't 'cancel', either!]